 Professional time spent outside of coaching sessions, including but not limited to between-session phone calls or email exchanges, may be billed on a prorated basis rounded up to the nearest tenth of an hour.

 I use electronic invoicing delivered to your email address unless we make other arrangements.
 Please be aware that this means receipts for my services may appear in your email inbox, and a listing of my services may appear on your credit card statement.

-I ask that you please give 24 hours notice if you need to cancel or change the time of appointment, otherwise I must charge for the missed appointment.
+I ask that you give 24 hours notice if you need to cancel or change the time of our appointment, otherwise I must charge for the missed appointment.
 Please note that accounts more than 30 days overdue may be referred to a collection agency.